helinlazz/React-Exercises/exercises/exercise.md

-State - 'CounterDisplay' component
+Component Lifecycle - ComponentDidMount
-Extract the h1 tag showing the count state variable into a new component called CounterDisplay and render it within the Counter component, passing it the count state variable as a prop.
+Modify the Counter component so that the interval is initialized within the componentDidMount life cycle method instead of the constructor.
+Is the constructor still required?